Back to blog

 Why carriers fail: This one is sneaky.
 Carriers pull the MVR but skip the written review note.
 Or they complete the review but miss the 12-month window by a few weeks because nobody tracked the anniversary date.
 Pulling the MVR is not enough.
 The signed certification is what auditors look for.

 How to prevent it: Track the date of each driver's last review and set a reminder before the 12-month mark.
 Use a standard review form that captures all five required elements (reviewer name, driver name, date, disposition, signature).
 Don't treat this as "pull the MVR."
 Treat it as "pull the MVR, review it, and sign off."
+Core Compliance stores each annual review as a dated document on the driver's file, so the 12-month anniversary is always one glance away rather than buried in a spreadsheet.

 5. No Annual Clearinghouse Query (382.701(b))